pikvm/pikvm/pages/cookbook.md

     ```
 5. Once Pi-KVM is rebooted you will have access to a virtual serial port on the server that the USB is connected to.
 Use mingetty, screen, putty, or something like this to access the kvm from the server.
 The port is called `/dev/ttyAMA0`.

-## Enable Ethernet-over-USB connection between the server and Pi-KVM
+## Enable Ethernet-over-USB network
+Specifically to v2.
 When combined with configuring a DNS server, FTP, or SMB (for example), this is a powerful way to extend the capabilities of Pi-KVM.

 1. Edit `/etc/kvmd/override.yaml` (remove `{}` if this your first configuration entry) and add these lines:
     ``` yaml